Neural operators for solving nonlinear inverse problems: Priors for training of neural operators

-\begin{remark} The term $\rho_\n$ frequently appears in regularization theory when operator perturbations are considered (see \cite{Gro84,EngKunNeu89,Neu89}).
-In the context of finite element approximation, it has been shown (see \cite{NeuSch90}) that when $\Y_\no$ is the space of linear splines, one has $\rho_\n = \mathcal{O}(\n^{-2})$ (note that for finite element approximations we have $\n \sim \no$) in \autoref{ex: darcyflow} and \autoref{ex:2point}. $q(\no)$ (see \autoref{eq:qn}) is the approximation error of the discretization of an inner product (typically using a quadrature formula) and $r(\no)$ (see \autoref{eq:rn}) represents the approximation error of the expert data.
-Because both of them can be selected independently of the number of training samples $\no$, the second term in the error estimate \autoref{eq:estimate} seems to be of less importance. \end{remark}
+\begin{remark} The term $\nu_\no (\norm{\x}_\X+{\tt r})+\no q(\no)r(\no)$ is a typical estimate for an operator approximation (see \autoref{eq:unifrom}) in regularization theory when operator perturbations are considered (see \cite{Gro84,EngKunNeu89,Neu89}).
+The estimate consists of two components, where one arises from the discretization of the elements of $\x$ (leading to the estimate with $\nu_\no$) and the second one, which approximates the functional $\x \to \inner{\x}{\ulx^{(\ell)}}_\X$ and $\uly^{(\ell)}$, respectively.
+In the context of finite element approximations, it has been shown (see \cite{NeuSch90}) that when $\Y_\no$ is the space of linear splines, one has $\norm{F[\x]-F_\n[\x]}_\Y = \mathcal{O}(\n^{-2})$ in a neighborhood of $\xdag$ (note that for finite element approximations we have $\n \sim \no$) in \autoref{ex: darcyflow} and \autoref{ex:2point}. $q(\no)$ (see \autoref{eq:qn}) is the approximation error of the discretization of an inner product (typically using a quadrature formula) and $r(\no)$ (see \autoref{eq:rn}) represents the approximation error of the expert data. \end{remark}

 We have shown how to explicitly calculate a neural operator that approximates a linear operator $F$.
 If $F$ is nonlinear, we can use the aforementioned strategy as motivation.